Axion Mixing in the String Axiverse: Introduction

 It was shown that the potential of an axiverse can be realized within the framework of type IIB string compactifications \cite{Acharya:2010zx, Cicoli:2012sz, Cicoli:2011qg, Cicoli:2012cy, Broeckel:2021dpz}.
 Below the compactification scale, the low-energy spectrum typically contains many ALPs, which are Kaluza-Klein (KK) zero modes of antisymmetric form fields originating from bosonic type IIB strings.
 Specifically, their number, which is linked to the topology of the internal manifold and particularly to the harmonic forms on a Calabi-Yau (CY) manifold, is often in the hundreds.
 Therefore, the low-energy theory is rich in these closed string axions.
 While open string axions may also exist on a brane, they are more model-dependent, so the focus here is on closed string axions in the bulk.

 Each axion is accompanied by a real scalar field known as the saxion, together forming a complex field that constitutes the lowest component of a chiral superfield.
 The saxion and axion represent the real and imaginary parts of this complex field, respectively.
 Saxions are moduli that affect EFT features, and it is crucial for them to avoid mediating the unobserved fifth-forces and suffering from the cosmological moduli problem (CMP) \cite{Coughlan:1983ci, deCarlos:1993wie, Banks:1993en}.
-Then the moduli stabilization mechanism, such as the Kachru-Kallosh-Linde-Trivedi (KKLT) scenario \cite{Kachru:2003aw}, give the moduli a heavy mass, which may also induce a potential for axions that make them too heavy.
-In refs.~\cite{Cicoli:2012sz, Cicoli:2011qg, Cicoli:2012cy}, they show that a wonderful axiverse with multiple light axions can be realized in the context of the LARGE volume scenario (LVS) \cite{Balasubramanian:2005zx, Blumenhagen:2009gk}.
+Then the moduli stabilization mechanism, such as the Kachru-Kallosh-Linde-Trivedi (KKLT) scenario \cite{Kachru:2003aw}, gives the moduli a heavy mass, which may also induce a potential for axions that makes them too heavy.
+In refs.~\cite{Cicoli:2012sz, Cicoli:2011qg, Cicoli:2012cy}, it was shown that a viable axiverse with multiple light axions can be realized in the context of the LARGE volume scenario (LVS) \cite{Balasubramanian:2005zx, Blumenhagen:2009gk}.

+The type IIB string axiverse features two regimes based on the vacuum expectation value (VEV) of the tree-level superpotential $W_0$.
+When $W_0\ll 1$, a single non-perturbative effect creates a minimum for all Kähler moduli, lifting one axion while leaving the other axions massless \cite{Acharya:2010zx}.
+However, in this regime, the challenges faced include identifying a rigid ample divisor and avoiding chiral intersections.
+When $W_0$ is of order one, the LVS moduli stabilization mechanism results in a heavy axion from a del Pezzo divisor fixed by non-perturbative effects and multiple light axions stabilized through perturbative effects, acquiring a potential from higher-order instanton effects \cite{Balasubramanian:2005zx, Blumenhagen:2009gk, Cicoli:2008va}.
+Furthermore, some light axions could be eaten up by massive $\rm U(1)$ gauge bosons via the Stückelberg mechanism.